MicrosoftDocs/learn/learn-pr/iot/continuously-export-data-from-iot-central-power-bi/includes/2-create-iot-central-apps-device-template.md

 1. Select **Publish**.

 You can create as many views as you'd like, and give each a friendly name.
-For this module though, one dashboard will work well.
+For this module, though, one dashboard will work well.

 The next step is to create a device.